jakobzhao/virus/media_reports.md

 # Media Mentions

 A big thanks to all the users who use our website to monitor COVID-19 spread.
-Your feedback is very important to us and we have recieved many honorable mentions through different media.
-Below is a list of major media mentions by users and organizations who acknowledge our team's achievement and effort.
+Your feedback is critical to us, and we have received many honorable mentions through different media.
+Below is a list of major media mentions by users and organizations that acknowledge our team's achievement and effort.

 -   University of Minnesota CIDRAP (Center for Infectious Disease Research and Policy): <https://www.cidrap.umn.edu/covid-19/maps-visuals>
 -   University of Washington News: <https://www.washington.edu/news/2020/02/07/interactive-map-shows-worldwide-spread-of-coronavirus/>